Michael1075/MineSweeper/README.md

 There remains some bugs, and usually cannot run completely. **You had better NOT run this file.**

-I wrote this project when I was just begining to learn programming.
+I wrote this project when I was just beginning to learn programming.
 Most of it was written in the summer holiday in 2018.
 I even didn't follow PEP-8 programming standard.
 The code cannot be worse both in style and in algorithm---it contains an algorithm with exponent-time complexity, causing jams.
 This file lives here as a kind of commemoration, never to be updated.

 ## `minesweeper_tk.py`